Skip to content

 What gets recorded

 • Views.
 Opening a team note or folder.
-Repeat views by the same person within five minutes collapse into one row, so a page refresh doesn't bury the signal.
+Repeat views within five minutes collapse into one row, so a page refresh doesn't bury the signal.
+Signed-in repeats are keyed on the account; anonymous public-link repeats are keyed on a hashed IP, so several visitors behind one address collapse together.

 • Mutations.
-Creating, editing, archiving, restoring, deleting, moving, favoriting, or exporting team content.
+Creating, editing, archiving, restoring, deleting, moving, or favoriting team content, and exporting a team folder.
 Bulk operations on the notes page record one row per affected note.

 • Access changes.
 Invites, accepted invitations, member removals, ownership transfers, public link toggles, and SCIM provisioning from an external IdP.

 • Account-level.
 When a team member deletes their Hjarni account.
-When team-level AI instructions change.
+When team-level AI instructions are changed through MCP.

 Surfaces covered